SujitChintala/Mahavir-Interior-Website/README.md

 🔗 **[View Live Website](https://68c975b6e2144d13ef80a797--mahavirinterior.netlify.app/)**

-A professional, fully responsive website for Mahavir Interior - a real interior design business currently **deployed in Netlify**.
-This website is actively maintained and updated with real business data.
+A modern, fully responsive website built for **Mahavir Interior**, a real interior design business.
+The website is **deployed on Netlify** and actively maintained with real business data and updates.

 ## 📌 About This Project